Polycarbonate (PC) Plastic: From Transparency to Impact Resistance

 3. Heat Resistance: PCs can withstand high temperatures without deformation and are used in microwave-safe cookware and LED light covers.

-4. Lightweight: Despite its strength, PC is relatively light, benefiting industries such as aerospace and automotive for weight reduction.
+4. Lightweight: Polycarbonate is significantly lighter than glass, making it easier to handle and install in various applications.
+Despite its strength, PC is relatively light, benefiting industries such as aerospace and automotive for weight reduction.

 5. UV Resistance: PC’s ability to resist ultraviolet radiation makes it suitable for greenhouse panels and outdoor protective covers.